 Some modifications may occur due to routing and schedule changes in the region prior to the time of the tour.
 Prices are those in effect as of the date above and may change due to currency fluctuations, fuel surcharges caused by escalating oil prices or increases mandated by ground operators.

 RING OF FIRE EXPEDITIONS does its best to keep prices in line as far in advance as possible.
-Trip cancellation insurance is included in the price of this tour for your protection!.
 Though the tour starts June 17 in Muscat, Oman, it is even more strongly recommended that all tour members arrive at least one day before in order to minimize the chance of any misconnections with air transport.